 - Flash drive

 - Chemistry lab notebook when indicated.
+Work book when asked.

-You will have tests /quizzes on Mon/Thursdays.
+You will have tests /quizzes on Mon or Thurs.

 Class Behavior: KEY word is RESPECT